LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/benchmark/docs/user_guide.md

   state.counters["FooRate"] = Counter(numFoos, benchmark::Counter::kIsRate);

   // Set the counter as a rate.
 It will be presented divided
-  // by the duration of the benchmark, and the result inverted.
+  // by the duration of the benchmark, and the expectedValue inverted.
   // Meaning: how many seconds it takes to process one 'foo'? state.counters["FooInvRate"] = Counter(numFoos, benchmark::Counter::kIsRate | benchmark::Counter::kInvert);